trickstercache/trickster/docs/new-changed-1.1.md

 # Trickster 1.1

-## Pre-release

-Trickster 1.1 is currently in Public Beta.
-We anticipate a short beta cycle with an expected GA release the first week of June 2020.
-This document may be updated with new information as the cycle progresses.

 ## What's Improved

 1.1 continues to improve the Trickster project, with a ton of new features, bug fixes, and optimizations.
 Here's the quick rundown of what's new and improved: